arendjantetteroo/guzzle-toggl/README.md

 A Toggl API client based on Guzzle PHP

+## Features

+* supports complete version 8 API with API Key authentication (thanks to @dirx)
+ * As the Toggl 6 Api will be deprecated on 1st september 2013 its removed in v0.8.
+* supports Toggl Report Api v2 (thanks to @dirx)

 ## Installation

 The library is available through Composer, so its easy to get it.